HumzaProfessional/Networking_and_IoT_projects/Smart Agriculture: Zigbee_based_crop_data_collector/README.md

 Version 1 is a working prototype built with a Raspberry Pi, a DHT11 temperature and humidity sensor, and AWS cloud services.
 The prototype collects environmental readings, publishes them to AWS IoT Core, and evaluates the readings using crop-specific thresholds.

 Version 2 is the proposed full-scale design.
-It expands the prototype into a partitioned wireless sensor network using Zigbee communication, crop-specific sensor zones, local cluster heads, a gateway layer, and cloud-based processing.
+It expands the prototype into a partitioned wireless sensor network using Zigbee communication, crop-specific sensor zones, local cluster heads, a gateway layer, and cloud-based processing(e.g dashboard, alert system,

 ---